pymupdf/PyMuPDF/docs/pixmap.rst

 ================================ ===================================================
-:meth:`Pixmap.clear_with`        clear parts of the pixmap :meth:`Pixmap.color_count`       determine used colors :meth:`Pixmap.color_topusage`    determine share of top used color :meth:`Pixmap.copy`              copy parts of another pixmap :meth:`Pixmap.gamma_with`        apply a gamma factor to the pixmap :meth:`Pixmap.invert_irect`      invert the pixels of a given area
+:meth:`Pixmap.clear_with`        clear parts of the pixmap :meth:`Pixmap.color_count`       determine used colors :meth:`Pixmap.color_topusage`    determine share of most used color :meth:`Pixmap.copy`              copy parts of another pixmap :meth:`Pixmap.gamma_with`        apply a gamma factor to the pixmap :meth:`Pixmap.invert_irect`      invert the pixels of a given area